-mers, spam messages continue swarming into Internet users' mailboxes.
+spammers, spam messages continue swarming into Internet users' mailboxes.
 A more effective spam detection and suppression mechanism close to spam sources is critical to dampen the dramatically-grown spam volume.

-At present, proxies such as off-the-shelf SOCKS and HTTP proxies play an important role in the spam epidemic.
-Spammers launder email spam through these proxies to conceal their real identities and reduce spamming cost.
+At present, proxies such as off-the-shelf SOCKS [Leech et al. 1996] and HTTP proxies play an important role in the spam epidemic.
+Spammers launder e-mail spam through spam proxies to conceal their real identities and reduce spamming cost.
 The popularity of proxy-based spamming is mainly due to the anonymous characteristic of a proxy and the availability of a large number of spam proxies.
 The IP address of a spammer is obfuscated by a spam proxy during the protocol transformation, which hinders the tracking of real spam origins.
-According to Composite Blocking List [7] which is a highlytrusted DNSBL (DNS-based Blackhole List), the number of available spam proxies and bots in August 2006 is more than 3,200,000.
-Such numerous spam proxies facilitate the formation of email spam laundering, by which a spammer has great flexibility to change spam paths and bypass antispam barriers.
+According to Composite Blocking List (CBL) [CBL 2007], which is a highly-trusted spam blacklist, the number of available spam proxies and bots in January 2007 is more than 3,200,000.
+These numerous spam proxies facilitate the formation of e-mail spam laundering, by which a spammer has great flexibility to change spam paths and bypass anti-spam barriers.
+However, there is very little research done in detecting spam proxies.
+Probing is a common method used to verify the existence of spam proxies in practice.
+Probing works by scanning open ports on the spam hosts and examining whether or not e-mail can be sent through the open ports.
+Due to the wide deployment of firewalls and the use of scanning, both accuracy and efficiency of probing are poor.

-To break this spam laundering, we propose a simple and effective mechanism, called DBSpam, which detects and blocks spam proxies' activities inside a customer network and further traces the corresponding spam sources outside the network.
+In this article, we propose a simple and effective mechanism, called DBSpam, which detects and blocks spam proxies' activities inside a customer network in a timely manner, and further traces the corresponding spam sources outside the network.
 DBSpam is designed to be placed at a network vantage point such as the edge router or gateway that connects a customer network to the Internet.
 The customer network could be a regional broadband (cable or DSL) customer network, a regional dialup network, or a campus network.
 It detects ongoing proxy-based spamming by monitoring bidirectional traffic.
-Due to the protocol semantics of SMTP and timing causality, the behavior of proxy-based spamming demonstrates the unique characteristics of connection correlation and packet symmetry.
+Due to the protocol semantics of SMTP (Simple Mail Transfer Protocol) [Klensin 2001] and timing causality, the behavior of proxy-based spamming demonstrates the unique characteristics of connection correlation and packet symmetry.
 Utilizing this distinctive spam laundering behavior, we can easily identify the suspicious TCP connections involved in spam laundering.
 Then, we can single out the spam proxies, trace the spam sources behind them, and block the spam traffic.
-Based on libpcap, we implement a prototype of DBSpam and evaluate its effectiveness against email spam laundering through theoretical analyses and trace-based experiments.
+Based on libpcap, we implement a prototype of DBSpam and evaluate its effectiveness on both detecting and suppressing spam laundering through theoretical analyses and trace-based experiments.

-In general, DBSpam is distinctive from all previous antispam approaches in the following two aspects.
+In general, DBSpam is distinctive from previous anti-spam approaches in the following two aspects:

-• First, DBSpam pushes the defense line towards spam sources.
-DBSpam enables an ISP (Internet Service Provider) to on-line detect spam laundering activities and spam proxies inside its customer networks.
+-DBSpam pushes the defense line towards spam sources without the recipient's cooperation.
+DBSpam enables an ISP (Internet Service Provider) to detect spam laundering activities and spam proxies online inside its customer networks.
 The quick responsiveness of DBSpam offers the ISP an opportunity to suppress laundering activities and quarantine the identified spam proxies.

-Second, DBSpam has no need to scan message contents, and has very few assumptions about the connections between a spammer and its proxies.
+-DBSpam has no need to scan message contents and has very few assumptions about the connections between a spammer and its proxies.
 DBSpam works even if (1) these connections are encrypted and the message contents are compressed; and (2) a spammer uses proxy chains inside the monitored network.